Even so, come! An Invitation to Dialogos

 Please keep in mind that offsite meals at private restaurants are available, but that you may miss part of the morning’s conference schedule if you drive too far offsite for breakfast.

 Please keep in mind that offsite meals at private restaurants are available, but that you might miss part of the afternoon’s conference schedule if you drive too far offsite for lunch.
+Please also keep in mind that many attendees will be going offsite in the evening for meals together and you may wish to go with them.
+If you are planning to go offsite and are not bringing a car to Lake Junaluska, you will need to arrange a carpool either before or during the conference.

 Copyright 2025